xcdl/xcdl.github.io-source/pages/work/preprocessor.md

   url="{{ url | append: ".html" }}";{% endraw %}
 ```

-Embedding this into comments would look like this:
+Embedding this metadata into C/C++ comments would look like this:

 ```
 {% raw  %}/* {% if user %} */